What Is A Machine Screw?

 Machine Screw Heads

 Machine screws not only come with different lengths and threads, but the type of head is also key when choosing products.
 Most machine screws have flat or slotted heads but can also come with hex, pan, or oval heads.
-You’ll need to consider how the machine screw is being placed to determine the ideal head for your application.
+You’ll need to consider how the machine screw is being placed to determine the ideal machine screw head type for your application.

 Round Head